National Rail NR class: Entry to service

 With the arrival of the NR class, the V/Line C class (which were owned by National Rail) and relatively new EL class were withdrawn and stored.
 Once all 120 units were delivered, National Rail retained the AN, BL and DL class locomotives, along with thirteen 81 class and several hired G class.
 The new locomotives were placed on time sensitive trains first.

-When first delivered, the NR class were banned from running in New South Wales by the Environment Protection Authority due to excessive noise when under dynamic braking but the ban was lifted after further testing.
+When first delivered, the NR class were banned from running in New South Wales by the Environment Protection Authority due to excessive noise when under dynamic braking, but the ban was lifted after further testing.
 The class could also not lead on the Victorian standard gauge network due to the lack of suitable radio equipment.
 In later years NR76 to NR98 were provided with V/Line Section Authority System equipment to work the Western standard gauge line, while NR1 to NR13 and NR61 to NR72 were fitted with V/Line radios to operate on the Victorian North East line.

 Notable accidents

 On 25 May 2006, NR33 was involved in a level crossing incident in Lismore, being the third locomotive on Adelaide to Melbourne freight service 4AM3, behind DL40 and NR52.
 A truck drove into the side of the NR during low visibility conditions and the subsequent accident saw 41 freight wagons of the train land on top of NR33.
-The locomotive was subsequently written off afterwards.
+The locomotive was written off afterwards.

 On 21 April 2016, train 3MP5 derailed near Rawlinna in Western Australia.
 The two locomotives, NR34 and NR50, were badly damaged, but both were rebuilt and returned to service in late 2016 and mid 2017 respectively.

 On 24 December 2019, 7MP5 hauled by NR80/NR59 collided with the rear of 2K66 Watco/CBH grain train, at Jumperkine, Western Australia, which resulted in a driver fatality.
 NR59 was later forwarded back to Melbourne, while NR80 was rebuilt at UGL Bassendean, being released as NR122 during early 2021.

 On 31 December 2023, emergency services were called to the Barrier Highway after train 7SP5 with NR41/NR79 collided with a truck.
 The crash caused the deaths of both train drivers.
 The truck driver was uninjured.
 Both locomotives were destroyed and were scrapped during the clean up of the site.